lindsay-kislingbury/ecdsa_demo/readme.md

 ## Features

-- Generates ECDSA and DSA keys
+- Generates ECDSA and RSA keys
 - Signs and verifies messages with both algorithms
 - Shows key sizes and signature lengths
 - Measures performance differences
-- Simulates Bitcoin block validation speeds
+- Compares transaction processing speeds

 ## How to Use

 1. Launch the application
 2. Click "New Hash" to generate a new message hash
 3. Click "Sign" to create signatures with both algorithms
-4. Click "Verify" to test signature verification
-5. Compare the results in the bottom panel
+4. Compare the results in the bottom panel

 ## Technical Details

-- Uses secp256k1 curve (Bitcoin's curve)
+- Uses secp256k1 curve (same as Bitcoin)
 - ECDSA: 256-bit keys
-- DSA: 3072-bit keys (comparable security level)
+- RSA: 3072-bit keys (comparable security level)
-- Simulates 1000 operations per test
+- Simulates 100 operations per test

 ## Troubleshooting